 This social isolation may hold a key to understanding the link with dementia.
 We know that communication is key to keeping the cognitive process freely flowing and open to new information.

-This holiday season, take the opportunity to give a priceless gift to your family by seeking treatment for hearing loss.
+This holiday season, take the opportunity to give a priceless gift to your family by seeking hearing loss treatment.
 If you’ve noticed changes in your hearing abilities, it is important to contact us at Hearing Consultants.
 Just imagine how much more enjoyable these holiday gatherings can be when you feel connected to the sounds around you!
 Contact us today to schedule a consultation.